Julien, Twins pound Giants 7-1 in series finale

 Kyle Farmer reached on a fielding error by shortstop Brandon Crawford, then scored when a ball off Matt Wallner's bat found its way through second baseman Brett Wisely's legs.
 Willi Castro, who had been hit by a pitch, teamed up with Wallner to execute a double steal that brought Castro home.

-Castro, who went 2-for-3 with a double, believes it's the first time he's stolen home.
-It's the first time a Twins batter has done it since Clete Thomas in 2013.
+In the sixth, San Francisco loaded the bases against reliever Brock Stewart.
+But Stewart came back to retire the next two batters he faced, and Michael Conforto grounded out to second against Jovani Moran.

-Brock Stewart, Jovani Moran, José De León and Jhoan Duran combined for four innings of scoreless relief in handing the Giants their first loss in four games.
+Stewart, Moran, José De León and Jhoan Duran combined for four innings of scoreless relief in handing the Giants their first loss in four games.

 TRAINER'S ROOM